 Services | Blossom Therapeutics

-At Blossom Therapeutics, we specialize in relationship-based occupational therapy, which is a fancy way of saying that we believe in building a positive relationship with your child first.
-Our therapists then focus on working toward supporting your child's individual needs through our play-based methodology.
+At Blossom Therapeutics, we use the DIR/Floortime model of development, which encompasses the whole family.
+Our therapists focus on working toward supporting your child's individual needs through our play-based methodology.

 The occupation of a child is to play.